odriverobotics/ODrive/docs/developer-guide.md

 ## Modifying libfibre

-If you need to modify libfibre run `make fibre` in the `Firmware` directory.
-If you now run odrivetool from the repository it should use the new libfibre binary.
+If you need to modify libfibre add `CONFIG_BUILD_LIBFIBRE=true` to your tup.config and rerun `make`.
+After this you can start `odrivetool` (on your local PC) and it will use the updated libfibre.

+To cross-compile libfibre for the Raspberry Pi, run `make libfibre-linux-armhf` or `make libfibre-all`.
+This will require a docker container.
+See [fibre-cpp readme](../Firmware/fibre-cpp/README.md) for details.

+docker run -it -v "$(pwd)":/build -v /tmp/build:/build/build -w /build fibre-compiler configs/linux-armhf.config

-If you're satisfied with the changes don't forget to generate binaries for all supported systems.
-See [Releases](#releases) for more info.
+If you're satisfied with the changes don't forget to generate binaries for all supported systems using `make libfibre-all`.

 ## Releases